Drops-of-Diamond/diamond_drops/README.md

 ### Why Rust?

 After comparing Rust, C++, Go, Javascript and Python, as well as corresponding implementations (Parity, cppethereum, Go-ethereum, ethereumJS and Py-EVM), Rust is most preferable, while I haven't tried being a user of other implementations, so I can't comment on a comparison.
 Rust has advantages such as safety, concurrency, practicality, better memory safety, zero-cost abstractions, and support for functional and imperative-procedural paradigms.

-### How to contribute to this Github repository?

-See this wiki article [here](https://github.com/Drops-of-Diamond/diamond_drops/wiki/Contributing-guidelines).

 ### Further information